 Students will apply history, description, and interrelationships of the hospitality industries with an emphasis on the multifaceted food service industry.
 Introduction to the world of commercial food production.
 Students are introduced to culinary theories and develop skills in knife handling, fabrication skills, ingredient identification, small and large equipment use, weights and measures, recipe development and cooking fundamentals.

-Introduction to culinary fundamentals, techniques and breakfast cookery.
-Basic food preparation is learned and experienced.
+Introduction to culinary fundamentals and techniques for basic food preparation is learned and experienced.
 Culinary arts basics and foundations, including classic knife cuts, mother sauces, soups, basic cooking methods, terminology, equipment, measurements, culinary math and ingredients is covered.
-Students will be on rotation in the Mission Café (The Servery) to enhance their experience in a real environment setting.
+Students will be on rotation in the Mission Cafe/Servery to enhance their experience in a real environment setting.

-Introduction to lunch cookery for Mission Café and fine dining lunch service in the Executive Dining Room.
-Students will prepare lunch for Mission Café and Executive Dining Room.
+Introduction to breakfast and lunch cookery.
+Students will prepare breakfast and lunch items.
 Students will be part of a rotation in the Mission Cafe (AKA The Servery) and rotate all throughout the stations in the cafe.
-Students will cover culinary management, supervision, leadership, customer service, communication, teamwork and time management.
+Student will cover culinary management, supervision, leadership, customer service, communication, teamwork and time management.